 - SouthPark Mall– SouthPark Mall is the place to shop in Southpark, and one of the most popular places to shop in all of North Carolina.
 The upscale mall is home to numerous restaurants and stores such as Macy’s, Neiman Marcus, American Girl, Michael Kors, Burberry, Louis Vuitton, H&M, Gap, Lilly Pulitzer, Tiffany & Co., and more.

 - Phillips Place– Another upscale retail center in the area is Phillips Place.
-The Main Street layout with its benches and beautiful landscaping is home to stores and restaurants like The Palm Restaurant, Upstream Restaurant, Copper Penny, Brooks Brothers, Paper Source, and Luna.
+The Main Street layout with its benches and beautiful landscaping is home to stores and restaurants like The Palm Restaurant, Restoration Hardware, Coplon's, Modern Salon and Spa, Brooks Brothers, Paper Source, and Eileen Fisher.

 - Specialty Shops SouthPark– The Specialty Shops is another excellent shopping destination.
 It is home to restaurants, businesses, and stores like Talbots, Williams Sonoma, Bedside Manor, and Ivy & Leo.